-Female Chihuahuas get their first period when they are 6 months old, signaling the arrival of their sexual maturity.
+Female Chihuahuas get their first period when they are 6 months old, signaling the arrival of their maturity.
 However, it is very early to let the females breed, as they lack the mental maturity to have kids.

 Chihuahua pups are a bit rebellious at this age, making them somewhat difficult to deal with.
 It has to do with their adult hormones being in full swing.
 If you want to neuter or spay your Chihuahuas, now is a good time.

 The growth slows down further as the pup reaches adulthood.
 Hyper puppy behavior disappears, and the puppy can be put on an adult dog diet.
 The Chihuahua stops teething and would sport 32 adult teeth by the 9-month mark.